nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 Note that there are 4 upstreams, matching the 4 Nodepool nodes in AKS2 cluster.

 Submit your Nginx Configuration.
-If you have the Server name:port correct, Nginx4Azure will validate and return a Success message.
+If you have the Server name:port correct, NGINXaaS will validate and return a Success message.

 **Warning:**  The same warning applies to Upstream configuration for AKS2, *if you make any Nodepool changes, Nginx must be updated to match those changes.*

 ### Update Nginx Config and add HTTP/1.1 Keepalive

 In order for Nginx 4 Azure and Nginx Ingress to work correctly, the HTTP Host Headers, and perhaps other headers, will need to be passed.
-This is done by changing the HTTP Version to 1.1, so that the Host Header can be included.
+This is done by changing the HTTP Version to 1.1, so that the Host Header can be included.  *NOTE:  By default, Nginx uses HTTP/1.0 for all upstream/backend communications for backward compatibility with older web servers.*

 1. Inspect the `lab5/keepalive.conf`.
 This is where the HTTP Protocol and Headers are set for proxied traffic.
 This is a common requirement so it is shared among all the different Nginx configurations.